 Some rights reserved by Scott SM

-Carol Howard Merritt is author of Tribal Church and cohost of God Complex Radio.
+Carol Howard Merritt is a founder of UNCO, author of Healing Spiritual Wounds, and cohost of God Complex Radio.
 Her blog is hosted by the Century.

 The Century's work relies primarily on subscriptions and donations.
 Thank you for supporting nonprofit journalism.

 Support us by buying books: